Browse by Tag

 A gold pan is the cheapest equipment to get started with, only costing about $20.

-You will also come across cheaper metal detectors or relic hunting machines, but these are designed for finding coins and relics and are no good for gold prospecting.
+You will also come across cheaper metal detectors or relic hunting machines, but these are typically designed for finding coins and relics and are not so good for gold prospecting.

 Hiring a gold detector from a gold shop is an excellent way to start out.